Picnic spots, family walks and even the chance for a swim – Yorkshire has a waterfall for every occasion.

 Hardraw Force, The Heritage Centre, Hardraw, Hawes, Leyburn, North Yorkshire, DL8 3LZ.
 Entry costs £2.50 for adults, £1.50 for children and free to Under 5’s.

-The Brontë Waterfalls are a series of small stepped falls on South Dean Beck, rumoured to have inspired parts of the sisters’ most famous novels.
+The Brontë Waterfalls are a series of small stepped falls on South Dean Beck, believed to have inspired the sisters’ most famous novels.
 Described as “a perfect torrent racing over the rocks” by Charlotte Brontë, why not watch the water roar past from nearby Bronte’s Chair?
-This chair-shaped stone mound is said to be where Emily Brontë sat to gaze at the waterfall and gather her thoughts to write.
+This seat-shaped stone mound is said to be where Emily Brontë sat to gaze at the waterfall and gather her thoughts to write.
 The waterfalls are part of a 43-mile trail from Haworth if you fancy exploring more of Brontë Country afterwards, and it leads up to Top Withens – the house from Wuthering Heights.

 Bronte Waterfalls, Off Moorside Lane, Keighley, West Yorkshire, BD22 9RQ.